 The Low Vision Store in Vancouver with many low vision products.

 The Oregon Association of Blind Students through the National Federation of The Blind of Oregon is a chapter of the national organization for secondary and postsecondary school students.
 Limited scholarship support may be available.

 The Oregon Talking Book and Braille Services is for those who cannot read print materials visually.
 Users can login and use BARD (Braille and Audio Reading Download) to access any National Library Service (NLS) digital book 24/7.

 Additional Context on Blindness and Advocacy in Higher Education

 The National Federation of the Blind has been in the press quite a bit lately due in part to the advocacy role they are playing in OCR and Federal Court cases including the Target case, Kindle case, and the Penn State case among others.

 Some students who are Deaf may not identify with experiencing a disability.
 Deaf Culture can be explored through a variety of means, including ASL Courses.
 Other students, who may have lost hearing later in life, may prefer to communicate in English, by reading a transcript in real time.
 It is important to recognize the importance of communication access and ensure appropriate deployment of different approaches as needed for the situation.
-We are at the ready to employ qualified ASL Interpreters, TypeWell Transcribers, CART Providers, and amplifcation systems as needed.
+We are at the ready to employ qualified ASL Interpreters, TypeWell Transcribers, CART Providers, and amplification systems as needed.
 PCC can coordinate communication access as well as curricular access by captioning multimedia material.
-Contact our department through email@example.com to make a request or ask a question.
+Contact our department through firstname.lastname@example.org to make a request or ask a question.

 The Association of Late-Deafened Adults (ALDA) includes all deafened individuals, irregardless of means of communication or age of onset.
 It especially serves to connect people who experience deafness after having been socialized in the hearing culture.
 Opportunities for socializing, joining an online discussion group, advocacy, and resources are available.